-In addition, he teaches constitutional law at the Institute for Training of the Federal Government in Brussels and head of YCC LEAG of the American Society of Comparative Law.
+In addition, he teaches constitutional law at the Institute for Training of the Federal Government in Brussels and is head of YCC LEAG of the American Society of Comparative Law.

-In 2016, Goossens defended his PhD “The future of administrative justice: judicial review of administrative action in comparative perspective” (Ghent University).
-He holds a Master of Laws from Yale Law School.
+Before, he was Assistant Professor of Constitutional Law at Erasmus University of Rotterdam and Postdoctoral Research Fellow at Ghent University.
+Goossens defended his PhD 'The future of administrative justice: judicial review of administrative action in comparative perspective' at Ghent University.
+He also holds an LLM degree from Yale Law School.

 Jurgen Goossens teaches constitutional and administrative law courses.
 He has a particular expertise in comparative constitutional and administrative law and holds a Senior Qualification Education (SKO).
 He is regularly involved in educational innovation projects.

-Goossens is available for professional trainings and workshops.
+Goossens is available for professional trainings, presentations, lectures, keynotes and workshops.
 Moreover, he has an expertise in communicating scientific research to a broader audience.